-Carleton University, University of Windsor, Concordia University of Edmonton, University of Otago, and Florida Atlantic University, Stanford University, University of Iowa and others in North American, Australia and New Zealand.
+Carleton University, University of Windsor, Concordia University of Edmonton, University of Otago, Florida Atlantic University, Stanford University, University of Iowa and others in North American, Australia and New Zealand.

 This program has demonstrated efficacy in reducing the incidence of rape, attempted rape, and other forms of sexual violence, which no other programs on this website have accomplished.
 This type of evidence could make it easier to get buy-in and funding to implement the program.
 Because the program is only for students who identify as women, most campuses, it is best conceptualized as one part of a comprehensive prevention strategy.
 Most campuses implement it as supplementary to required programming for incoming students.
-Keep in mind that there may be resistance from stakeholders to bringing in a program that emphasizes self-defense as a risk-reduction tactic, since the field has been moving away from this approach because many feel it has contributed to a culture of victim-blaming.
+Keep in mind that there may be resistance from stakeholders to bringing in a program that emphasizes self-defense as a risk-reduction tactic, since some feel it has in the past contributed to a culture of victim-blaming.

 Kimball, R.S.
 (2000).
 Our Whole Lives: sexuality for adults.
 Boston: Unitarian Universalist Association.